Custom Functions

 Smoother AF for video recording

 Disabled by default, this option may make focus transitions smoother and/or slightly reduce autofocus noise during movie capture.
 The effect is lens-dependent, with some lenses simply ignoring this setting.
-This option may or may not impact video AF performance.
+This option will slow down video AF performance.
 This option does not affect still photo AF.
 This option has no effect on Blackmagic cameras.